jayrbolton/wot-identity/README.md

 # wot-identity

-Public key cryptography for user identity with libsodium on node.
+Public key cryptography for user identity with libsodium; part of [node-wot](https://github.com/jayrbolton/node-wot).

+This library uses different, easier-to-use terms for key management, found in the paper [Why King George III Can Encrypt](http://randomwalker.info/teaching/spring-2014-privacy-technologies/king-george-iii-encrypt.pdf).

 This module generates some of the initial user identity stuff, such as the keypair, certification, and self-signature.

-- Create public/private keypairs (separate pairs for signing and for encryption)
+It also has two simple functions for locking and stamping a message.
+Save a user to disk with `wot-serialize`.

+- Generate all the necessary data for a user
-- Create a self-signed user identity certificate
+- Create a self-stamped user identity certificate
-- Create an encrypted version of the privkey for storage
+- Create locked versions of the stamp and the key for storage
-- Modify the certificate (either the identity data or the expiration)
-- Update a user's passhprase

-See also
-- [wot-message](https://github.com/jayrbolton/wot-message) -- send data between users
-- wot-validate -- validate user identity and assign trust
-- wot-keyring -- save a collection of users and their metadata
-- wot-serialize -- save all your stuff to disk in a standard way
+- Utilities for updating the user, sending locked messages, or stamping messages

 ## createUser(passphrase, identityInfo, callback)

-Create a new user.

-`passphrase` can be any string
+Create a new user. `passphrase` can be any string of at least length 7.

 `identityInfo` should be an object that can be auto-converted to JSON with `JSON.stringify`.
 It can contain anything like name, aliases, website, email, dat addresses, etc.